 Who is eligible for your service?

-You are eligible for our service if you are 18 years or over, and have a Richmond or Twickenham based GP.
+You are eligible for our service if you are 18 years or over, and have a GP based in the Borough of Richmond (ie the GP Practice is a member of Richmond CCG).
+If in doubt give us a call.

 Can you tell me about how your sessions are run?